csc-training/high-level-gpu-programming/exercises/sycl/07-jacobi/Readme.md

 ```
 ./j_simple_buffer -n 16000
 ```
 The application reported a quite small time spent in executing kernels about 0.369 s.
-However the total time spent to execute all iterations was 63.132 s.
+However the total time spent to execute all iterations was around 62 s.
 ```
 Offload Device        : NVIDIA A100-SXM4-40GB
 max_work_group_size   : 1024